MUHAMMEDHABEEBRAHMANKT/chatappnew/README.md

 A new Flutter project.

-This project is a starting point for a Flutter application.
+This project is a basic chating functions integrated (send and rercive message)

 # Full content